The Interrupters (film): Release and reception

 The Interrupters premiered at the 2011 Sundance Film Festival.
 On March 3, 2011, The Interrupters made its international premiere at the 2011 Adelaide Film Festival in Australia.
 The film also picked up the Special Jury Award at the 18th annual Sheffield Doc/Fest - the UK's largest documentary festival - in June 2011.

 It was broadcast in Canada on the CBC News Network documentary series The Passionate Eye on January 28, 2012.
-It was broadcast as part of the PBS series, Frontline, in February 2012.
+It was broadcast as part of the PBS series Frontline in February 2012.
 Early reviews for the film suggested that The Interrupters was an early candidate for a nomination for the Academy Award for Best Documentary Feature, but it was not nominated.

-The film holds a "Certified Fresh" 99% approval rating on Rotten Tomatoes based on 93 reviews, with the consensus stating "Impeccably crafted and edited, The Interrupters is a tough and honest documentary about street violence that truly has the power to inspire change."
+The film holds a 99% approval rating on Rotten Tomatoes based on 93 reviews, with the consensus stating "Impeccably crafted and edited, The Interrupters is a tough and honest documentary about street violence that truly has the power to inspire change."

 With 36.2% of the vote, The Interrupters won a poll asking readers of IndieWire, an International Independent Film website, "what buzz heavy 2011 film are you most excited to see?".

 After watching a screening of The Interrupters in October 2011, Bermuda's National Security Minister vowed to implement a CeaseFire-style program in the country.

 The film won several awards, including "Best Documentary" from the 2012 Independent Spirit Awards, "Outstanding Achievement in Nonfiction Feature Filmmaking" and "Best Direction" from Cinema Eye Honors, and "Best Documentary" from the 2011 Miami International Film Festival, the Minneapolis–Saint Paul International Film Festival, and the African American Arts Alliance of Chicago Black Excellence Awards.
 Film critic Roger Ebert called the film "mighty and heart-wrenching."
+After its television broadcast, it won a Alfred I. duPont–Columbia University Award.